Frobenius endomorphism: Arithmetic and geometric Frobenius as Galois actions

 is the same as the composite morphism:

 by the definition of the arithmetic Frobenius.
 Consequently, arithmetic Frobenius explicitly exhibits the action of the Galois group on points as an endomorphism of X.

 Frobenius for local fields

-Given an unramified finite extension L/K of local fields, there is a concept of Frobenius endomorphism which induces the Frobenius endomorphism in the corresponding extension of residue fields.
+Given an unramified finite extension L/K of local fields, there is a concept of Frobenius endomorphism that induces the Frobenius endomorphism in the corresponding extension of residue fields.